 Once you have your network and the browser you’re going to use to access it.
 You’ll need your username and passwords to access any services online like your bank or email account.

 Most people store these in their head.
-While the skill itself is useful, it’s a bit impractical today considering any website we might visit typically asks us to create an account.
+While the skill itself is useful, it’s a bit impractical today considering every website we visit wants us to make an account.
 The only way to successfully access every site would be to use one or two passwords for hundreds of sites.

-On top of that, these websites are constantly getting hacked and user information is dumped onto the dark web, for sale on the cheap.
+On top of that, these websites are constantly getting hacked and user information is dumped onto the dark web for sale on the cheap.
 The chances of having your account information somewhere on the Dark web today is high.
 The only protection against this reality is to use a different password for every single website you visit.
+This way, if your mechanic or other favorite online merchant gets hacked, only your account with that website is compromised.

 This would not be possible without Password Managers.
 Not only do they remember passwords for you, but they can generate secure passwords when you’re creating an account, as well as auto-fill almost every potential form you come across making it easy to enter those super secure passwords we can’t remember.
 There are a handful of password managers on the market and if you’d like to know more check this out.
 Here are our recommendations.